ipfabric/docs/docs/IP_Fabric_Settings/administration/sso.md

 ### Providers Configuration

-The `providers` section has to contain at least one SSO provider (which corresponds to `staticClient` in the Dex configuration).
+The `providers` section must contain at least one SSO provider (which corresponds to `staticClient` in the Dex configuration).

 ```json